 Good to Know: How should you drink a sipping tequila?
 Hurley and Chasse suggest trying it neat in a tequila glass (a short, stemmed flute).
 Add a few drops of water to open up the flavor.
 Medina prefers to sip his aged tequila in a snifter with one large cube of ice, which melts slowly, keeping the spirit cool but not diluting it.

 Best Blanco: Don Fulano Blanco

 "There’s a saying: 'Whiskey is aged in wood, and tequila is aged in the ground,'" says Hurley.
-“That’s so true because agave takes 6 to 8 years to mature, so you can detect the influence of the terroir—the soil, sun and shade of mountains—especially in a blanco.”
+“That’s so true because agave takes six to eight years to mature, so you can detect the influence of the terroir—the soil, sun and shade of mountains—especially in a blanco.”
 He calls this one from the Altos region “phenomenal.”

-Produced by Jalisco’s famed Fonseca family using deep well water, Don Fulano Blanco offers “a lot of the green cooked agave notes, a little bit of pepper and minerality, and hints of lemon peel and lemongrass.”
+Produced by Jalisco’s famed Fonseca family using deep well water, Don Fulano Blanco offers "green cooked agave notes, a little bit of pepper and minerality, and hints of lemon peel and lemongrass,” Hurley says.
 Along with those complex layers of flavor, Hurley likes its mouthfeel.
-“It has a nice body all the way through,” he says, “so it’s one of the easiest drinking tequilas out there.”
+“It has a nice body all the way through, so it’s one of the easiest drinking tequilas out there," he adds.

 Best Reposado: Siete Leguas Reposado

 Region: Jalisco | ABV: 40% | Tasting Notes: Baking spices, Vanilla, Slate, Shale